Shan15/Shan15/README.md

 ### Hi there 👋

-I'm a first year apprentice in Computer Science.
+I'm a second year apprentice in Computer Science.
-I'm a Full Stack Developer
+I'm a fullstack developer

 ---
 ### Used Programminglanguages / Codinglanguages: